 Manalapan HS - Auditorium side of the buildingMarlboro HS - South entrance of the building near athletic fieldsStudent Driving

 Bus transportation is provided for all district students and the administration discourages students from driving private vehicles to school.
-Transportation, including late buses, is provided for all students.
 The administration particularly urges all students not to drive to school on days of inclement weather, anticipated inclement weather, or when an emergency situation exists.
 Additionally, students will not be permitted to leave school early to take their cars home.
 In the event inclement weather begins during the school day, students are encouraged to leave their cars at school and go home on the school bus.
 At no time during the school day may students go to their cars or be permitted to leave school grounds for any reason without prior administrative approval.
 Moreover, the district, out of concern for the safety of the entire school community reserves the right to suspend or revoke the driving privileges of and/or initiate police action against any student who drives on school property in a reckless, careless, or unsafe manner.
 PRIOR WARNING IS NOT REQUIRED.
 Limited parking space and concern for student and staff safety, as well as security, necessitates that established district rules, regulations, and procedures be adhered.
 Students and members of the public who park on school grounds at any time do so at their own risk with the understanding of the following: By entering the respective area, the person in charge of any vehicle consents to the search of the entire vehicle and its contents with or without cause by school officials or the police department.CAMPUS PARKING IS A SENIOR PRIVILEGE, NOT A RIGHT.
 UNDERCLASSMEN ARE NOT PERMITTED TO PARK ON SCHOOL PROPERTY.All students who drive/ride a motor vehicle to school must register with school administration and must have attended, along with their parents, a FRHSD Driver Safety Awareness Program.
 Only seniors who have earned at least 85 credits by September are permitted to park on campus.
 To register a car, students must present a copy of their license, vehicle registration, and insurance card in addition to the official school registration form.
 Disregarding parking policies will result in parking privileges being revoked.Student Fines

 Each student is issued the books, lab manuals, and other materials needed for one’s courses.
 However, each student must return all issued class material(s) to the appropriate teacher who issued it.
 If a teacher has not received the material issued, the teacher will submit a fine slip to the main office.
 The student who is still in possession of borrowed material may either return the material or pay the subsequent fine.
 Failure to return or pay for the material will result in denial of participation in school activities and athletics, including the prom, and parking privileges until the obligation has been fulfilled.
 The same procedure applies to damaged books, excluding reasonable wear and tear, athletic equipment, library books, library fines, money collected for fundraising activities, and any other school equipment.In regard to library books, please be advised that each student is personally and solely responsible for all material charged out on his/his card.
 For this reason, students should not loan their personal library card to any other student.
 Any student found vandalizing or damaging school property will be charged and subject to full restitution for damages incurred.Student Fundraising“Student fundraising” means the solicitation and collection of money by students, on or off school premises, for any purpose associated directly or indirectly with the school district or under circumstances in which the solicitors are identified as students of this district.
 Students may solicit and collect money on behalf of approved school organizations, provided the fundraising activity has been approved by the principal/designee.
 No fundraising activity involving door to door or general solicitation shall be permitted.
 A request form for fund raising is available in each school’s main office.After approval is granted, and the fundraising activity is completed, an income statement must be submitted to the principal.
 All fundraising activities not related to the curriculum are prohibited during regular school hours.
 The sale of items for individual profit is also prohibited.